wohaco/despace/llisse.md

 As with [SAEVe](saeve.md), there are no power, data, or thermal controls required for LLISSE during cruise.
 The LLISSE battery, and therefore, probe would stay dormant during cruise and launch.
 To provide comparative measurements, the chemical and atmospheric sensor suite on the LLISSE will commence taking measurements when it reaches a specific internal temperature (details will be worked out for Phase Ⅲ) and communications to the main orbiter are established.

-LLISSE probes are small and lightweight (~200 mm and 10 kg) but will function on the surface of Venus for 90 days or longer ([EVN‑069](venus.md)).
+LLISSE probes are small and lightweight (~200 ㎜ and 10 ㎏) but will function on the surface of Venus for 90 days or longer ([EVN‑069](venus.md)).
 The LLISSE project includes the design and development of two probes (battery and wind powered) and demonstration tests to confirm functionality over the desired life at Venus surface conditions.

 As a power supply, 2 options are offered: a primary battery designed for a working time of about 3000 hours and a wind battery with a small wind turbine.
 The wind-powered version could theoretically have indefinite life.